-We are almost at the point where talking about Contact Centers and the customer experience has become the same old concepts and trends repeated ad nauseam.
+We are almost at the point where talking about call centers and the customer experience has become the same old concepts and trends repeated ad nauseam.
 But, that’s for good reason.
-The Customer Experience has become an incredibly critical aspect for any business that deals with customers, subscribers or even gathering leads.
+Customer experience has become an incredibly critical aspect for any business that deals with customers, subscribers or even gathering leads.
 To see just how critical it is, check out these customer service statistics.

-In fact, customers and clients are very much-so willing to drop a solution or product simply because the support and experience they received is poor.
+Customers and clients are very much-so willing to drop a solution or product simply because the support and experience they received is poor.
 So how can your organization reach these high expectations set out by the customers and clients?
 It can almost feel chasing a moving target as expectations frequently change.
 Simply put, customers do not want to have to wait or jump through hoops to get the support they need.
-Customers feel that if they are already paying for a solution or service, support should be second-nature and work with them, not against them.
+Customers feel that if they are already paying for a solution or service, support teams should work with them, not against them.

-This is exactly where self service customer support options come into play.
+This is exactly where the benefits of self-service customer support options come in.
 Instead of forcing the customers to come to you, simply meet them where they already are.

 When a customer or user is relying on your organization’s product or service, your organization and solution will directly be judged not only by the effectiveness of the solution, but the effectiveness of the support for the product, as well.
 The customer experience has become one of the most critical aspects by which clients and users will measure vendors and providers.

 In fact, in Salesforce’s Second Edition State of The Connected Customer report — highlighting insights from over 6,700 customers and business buyers — the CRM and technology giant has uncovered some very interesting metrics.
 Right off the bat, the report explains that “eighty percent of customers say the experience a company provides is as important as its products and services.”

 So, not only are customers judging their experience and expectations by the support they receive, Salesforce reported that 56% of customers are also more likely to seek out and do business with the most technologically innovative companies.
 67% percent of customers even said that their standard for good experiences are higher than they have ever been.